 Downtown Napa has never been located on a major highway – visitors to the valley must exit Highway 29 and meander through residential or businesses sections of town to reach downtown.
 And without infrastructure tourists long bypassed the city for the vineyards and wineries up valley.
 Once all of this fairly recent infrastructure was in place, the Downtown Napa Association has done an excellent job of marketing itself – and once visitors discovered all there is to do downtown, word has quickly spread.
 Today downtown Napa is a happening and exciting place to visit or stay.

-And this brings us back to First and Franklin Marketplace, ideally positioned to capture the increase in tourism – this tasting room and visitor center is located within easy walking distance of the major hotels downtown, excellent restaurants and numerous tasting rooms.
+And this brings us back to First and Franklin Marketplace, ideally positioned to capture the increase in tourism – the full-service deli (made to order or grab and go items), specialty groceries, tasting room and the gift shop is located within easy walking distance of the major hotels downtown, excellent restaurants and numerous other tasting rooms.

-For many years, there were actually two visitor centers in town (sometimes was a source for confusion), the official Napa Valley Welcome Center is located on the river front, operated by Visit Napa Valley and this one – but this one was the only visitor center in Napa to also offer daily wine tasting.
-Many visitor’s stop in to find out about area wineries; as a result it certainly made sense to offer wine tasting on site.
+For many years, there were actually two visitor centers in town (sometimes was a source for confusion), the official Napa Valley Welcome Center was originally located on the river front, operated by Visit Napa Valley (currently on 1st Street) and this one – but this one was the only visitor center in Napa to also offer daily wine tasting.
+Many visitors’ stop in to find out about area wineries; as a result, it certainly made sense to offer wine tasting on site.

-The partners do not own wineries but rather feature a number of wines from mostly Napa Valley producers including both smaller and larger wineries – visitors can taste wines from the following producers: Black Stallion, Buena Vista, Ceja Vineyards, Charles Krug, Clif Family, Goosecross, Grgich Hills Estate, JCB, Laird, Luna Vineyard, Raymond Vineyards, Storybook Mountain and Whitehall Lane.
+The partners do not own wineries but rather feature a number of wines from mostly Napa Valley producers including both smaller and larger wineries – visitors may be able to taste wines from the following producers (depending on availability): Whitehall Lane, Peju, Goosecross Cellars, Black Stallion and Charles Krug.
 Collectively the producers represented are referred to as the First and Franklin Family Wineries.
-Conceivably the producers represented will change over time.
+Invariably the producers represented will change over time.
 And several local Napa beers are also available for tasting on tap.

 Conveniently, former owners/occupants of this space, the Altamura’s own their own tour and Limousine company, Alta Transportation Services – founded by Ron’s son Graham Altamura (who we originally met with).
 The company will arrange winery appointments and provide a personal driver and guide for the day.
 They also provide regional airport pickup and drop off service.
 For more information, visit: www.altats.com